 The Choir’s means of infiltrating the forbidden area was likely the cave entered from the village.
 The stray Pthumerians meandering within have shackles on their arms and legs as well as bells around their necks.
 This implies that the church did briefly restrain the giants to put them under control like its other Pthumerian servants.
 In other words, clerics of the upper stratum planned to come through the cave regularly enough to want safe passage — it would certainly be nice to have a giant ferry one across its infested waters.
 In fact, at the back of the cave, we find a ladder taking us up to the graveyard at Iosefka’s Clinic.
 By all appearances, the clinic had recently been digging a new grave when they uncovered the cavern.
 The tomb was then tossed aside with its tombstone and ladders were placed to get down and investigate, a fair number of the bodies from the old graveyard seemingly dredged up in the process.
 All of this is consistent with the Choir, and we can be certain that they were keeping an eye on the clinic.

 By the time we reach Oedon Chapel, Iosefka has been replaced with an imposter.
 Although this fraud dresses like her and wields nothing unusual for a high-ranking cleric, she knows how to formulate blue elixers and how to cast arcane arts associated with the Choir in their descriptions.
 We can therefore be certain of the imposter’s background, which explains the experiments.
 Infiltrating the clinic reveals the same bloathead kin.
-One lies dead on an operating table, small portions still human.
+One lies dead on an operating table, portions like the left hand still human.
 The Communion rune in the chest beside it plus the sole, empty wheelchair just down the hall suggests that it is the blood minister who treated us.
 The other stands near Iosefka and her imposter’s place at the door in a daze, the blood vial it carries indicating it to be the real doctor.
 Sending anyone to the clinic as she asks will likewise swell the number of kin, all verifiably those same refugees.
 After realizing she has been discovered, the fake offers her blue elixers to continue as her willful accomplice.
 From then on, she openly calls her patients subjects for “clinical trials”, (治験) with plans to use the “old blood” on later ones.

 … Oh, you… Still safe.
 I’m so glad.
 I received the trial subject not too long ago.
 This time, I plan to try the old blood.
 Anyway, It’ll be a significant clinical trial.
 And it’s thanks to you.
 Here, the reward.
 It’s specially-made.
 After all, you’re now a comrade.
 Right, isn’t that so?
 Eheh… Eheheheh…